 What would the same amount of time and effort produce if expended for a different part of the company?
 What costs will be incurred if your repair cycle lengthens to weeks or months instead of days?

 For many organizations, the returns management process has remained a cost center with low visibility.
-It tends to be an area full of products to be restocked, repaired, repackaged or disposed of appropriately.
-However, robust reverse logistics management helps reduce administrative, transportation and aftermarket support costs, increases velocity and improves customer service.
+It tends to be an area full of products to be restocked, repaired, repackaged, or disposed of appropriately.
+However, robust reverse logistics management helps reduce administrative, transportation, and aftermarket support costs, and increases velocity and improves customer service.

 Are you facing challenges in spare parts management?